kloudlite/kloudlite/kl/README.md

 # Kloudlite CLI `kl`

-This cli help you to work with kloudlite using your terminal.
+This CLI help you to work with kloudlite using your terminal.

 ### Authentication